 Ransomware: Common Attack Methods

-The three most common attack methods for ransomware attacks are: silent infections from exploit kits, malicious email attachments, and malicious links in emails.
+The most common attack methods for ransomware attacks are: silent infections from exploit kits, malicious email attachments, and malicious email links

 In order to better prevent ransomware, it is critical to understand the tactics attackers use to deliver this threat.
 There are multiple ransomware variants in use across multiple attack vectors, including through the network, SaaS-based applications and directly to the endpoint.
 This information will enable you to focus your security controls on the areas most likely to be leveraged and reduce the risk of infection.